GnikDroy/PyNote/README.md

 <img src="https://raw.githubusercontent.com/GnikDroy/py-notepad/master/screenshots/screenshot.png">
 </p>

 **This project was for fun so, is not maintained.
-I work on it sometime as recreation.
+I work on it sometimes as recreation.
 We would need to rewrite this in something modern if we wish to continue.**

 ## Features